dilner1/Portfolio_one/README.md

 Similarly I encountered an issue with the images in the Rooms section, the file path looked correct as I compared it to my mistake above.
 I relalised the error was because I had put '/' in front of assets.
 Removing this connected the links.
 Because of these simple issues I now have a much better understanding of file paths in Github.

 There was no issue linking the navigation or social media icons.

-## Responsive Design

-I opted for a mobile first approach, after researching this seemed to be the best practice and should mean less coding overall.
-For the most part this was the case, however there were some issues when scalling up to desktop and tablet sizes.

-There are two sub sections where images move from being stacked on top of each other to being arranged in columns.
-For the first two images in the Studio sub section this wasn't an issue, however in the Rehearsal sub section this ended up leaving a lot of white space.

-As I did not wan to stretch the images to the left I added a quote from an artist to fill some of the space, originally I
+The media icons link to seperate pages, there is an issue with the location the nav bar takes you which is discussed in the unfixed bugs section (although this is quite minor).

 # Nav Bar

 The sticky navigation bar works very well, however I noticed that when scrolling there were times where the background could be seen between the top of the screen and the top of the bar (although it was only about a pixel in height so not very obvious).
 When I originally looked at stack overflow to create the nav bar the information given was to set the top value to 0px.
 As there was no other obvious reason as to why there would be break between the bar and the top of the screen I changed the value to -1 which fixed the issue.

-# Form Alignment
+## Form Alignment

 There was an issue with the form sections text and email boxes as they would not line up in the centre of the page.
 I did not have the same issue with the inquiery section that contains the radio buttons.
 The problem was more pronounced when used on tablet and desktop, originally I used a margin with percentages to fix this however it still persisted, I also tried padding and changing different display element types.